Using Tracy Profiler

 git clone https://github.com/wolfpld/tracy

-Then update your project’s CMakeLists.txt as such:
+Next, update your project’s CMakeLists.txt to include Tracy:

 include_directories(